esteininger/flask-stripe-ecommerce-boilerplate/Readme.md

     }
 });
 ```
-4. The total amount `int`, product `str`, and key (`data-key`) are sent to the client and passed to the stripeHandler function, which calls the `StripeCheckout.configure` method.
-This returns a `token` variable, which is then passed into an object, `data`.
+4. The total amount `int`, product `str`, and key (`data-key`) are passed to the stripeHandler function, which calls the `StripeCheckout.configure` method.
+The token callback returns a `token` variable, which is then passed into an object, `data`.

 ``` javascript
 function stripeHandlder(totalAmount, productStr) {